Human papillomavirus

 How long do the vaccines last?

-Research so far shows that protection can last at least 8 years for Gardasil and more than 9 years with Cervarix.
-With longer follow-up of both vaccines, we’ll learn more about how long protection lasts and whether booster doses are needed for continued protection.
+Research so far shows that protection can last at least 10 years for HPV vaccines.
+With longer follow-up of HPV vaccines, we’ll learn more about how long protection lasts and whether booster doses are needed for continued protection.
 There are currently no recommendations to have a booster.

 Get your child vaccinated against HPV